sndl/parnas/README.md

 [![CircleCI](https://circleci.com/gh/sndl/parnas.svg?style=svg)](https://circleci.com/gh/sndl/parnas)

-Parameter Manager is a tool to manage configuration parameters stored in different backends.
+Parnas is a tool to manage configuration parameters stored in different backends.
 The tool can be extended with additional backends and outputs.

+## Installation

+The easiest way to get and start using Parnas is to download wrapper script, that will check and get fresh versions for you.
+Prerequisites for this script are: `java curl jq`

+Command to get the wrapper: `curl -s 'https://raw.githubusercontent.com/sndl/parnas/master/parnas.sh' > /usr/local/bin/parnas && chmod +x /usr/local/bin/parnas`

 ## Configuration